serodriguez68/basic-statistics/readme.md

 <img src="/equations/9_expected_value/expected_value.png"/>

 Take into account that sometimes the population is infinite.
 For example, if X is the number of heads after 6 tosses o a fair coin, you may take a sample (toss the coin 6 times) an infinite number of times.
 In the case where the population is infinite, calculating the population mean using [the traditional definition](#4-population-mean-vs-sample-mean) is not possible.
-However we can still calculate the population mean using the relative frequencies (i.e using the expected value).
+However we can still calculate the population mean using the relative frequencies of each occurence (i.e using the expected value).

 # Helpers (delete when done)
 <img src="/images/ch3_likelihood_of_change_vs_dependents.png" width="600"/>